Index Census Directories Descendants Home Page

 Sarah Dies in 1911 at Age 64

-A few days before February 1, 1911, Sarah McNally Biggins, 64, died in Kewanee, Henry County, Illinois, which is 157 miles west southwest of Chicago on the Burlington Railroad line.
-We do not know why she was in Kewanee.
+On Tuesday, January 31, 1911, Sarah McNally Biggins, 64, died accidentally at home in Kewanee.
 Her body was brought back to her son Leslie's home at 950 Greenwood Terrace (950 W. Altgeld Street after 1914).
 She was buried in Calvary Cemetery in Section D, Block 9, Lot 11.
 This plot had been purchased by Sarah's mother Bridget and Sarah's brother-in-law John Dempsey to bury Sarah's father 50 years earlier.

 Sarah was survived by her husband Philip and her son Leslie.